-Now when we travel, we usually don’t get to see everything on our list.
-We might miss [gasp] a major attraction because it will just be too grueling for the little ones (and thus not fun for parents).
-We might rush through a museum and see only the highlights because nap time is coming and a meltdown will happen if we stay a moment longer.
+When our kiddos were little, we usually didn’t get to see everything on our list.
+We might have missed [gasp] a major attraction because it would have been too grueling for the little ones (and thus not fun for parents).

 Travel with a small children is different.
 Sometimes it can be more difficult, but we wouldn’t trade traveling with our little ones for ANYTHING!

 Get the Kids Excited About Trying Local Candy and Treats